DevExpress-Examples/wpf-data-editors-create-registration-form/Readme.md

 # WPF Data Editors - Create a Registration Form

-This example is the application created in the [Create a Registration Form](https://docs.devexpress.com/WPF/17675/controls-and-libraries/data-editors/getting-started/how-to-create-a-registration-form) tutorial.
+This example is the application from the [Create a Registration Form](https://docs.devexpress.com/WPF/17675/controls-and-libraries/data-editors/getting-started/how-to-create-a-registration-form) tutorial.
 The solution includes projects for each completed tutorial step.

 ## BaseProject